PawleN-D/chuck-facts/README.md

 ## Description

-The app fetches data from a REST api from https://api.chucknorris.io/ The app functions in a way that it fetches all the categories that are available and deisplays them on the frontend which is build using React.
+The app fetches data from a REST api from https://api.chucknorris.io/, using a GraphQL API and Apollo Server.
+The app then renders all the categories that are available on the frontend which is build using React and Apollo Client.
 On each category you get to view a single random funny fact on clicking the button.

 ### Prerequisites: